Mathics3/mathics-core/FUTURE.rst

 Major foundational work was done in scanning boxing operators and getting rule selection for functions closer to WMA.
 Additionally, work was done to correct assignment functions, such as ``Upset``, ``Downset``, and ``SetDelayed``, so that they conform more closely to WMA behavior.

-With these changes, it should be more straightforward to adjust ``MakeBox`` rules so that these conform.
+With these changes, it should be more straightforward to adjust ``MakeBox`` rules so that they conform.
 This is the top priority.

 A preliminary version of the Rule-Based Integration Package ``Rubi``, was started.
 We will continue to improve the kernel to make this work faster and better.

 Some preliminary debugging support was added.
-Position information is starting to be captured, but much more work is needed to capture more of it and proliferate this information throughout evaluation.
+Position information is starting to be captured, but much more work is needed to capture more of it and proliferate this information throughout the evaluation.

 Upcoming work
 -------------